 This website describes our training program in the biochemistry of growth regulation and oncogenesis, as supported by an institutional Ruth L. Kirschstein National Research Service Award #T32 CA009523 from the National Institutes of Health/National Cancer Institute.
 This T32 training program arose originally in recognition of the growing convergence of interests among the training faculty and a desire to take full advantage of a scientific environment that was already highly interactive in many respects.

 This T32 training program, funded under the single longest-running NCI training grant at UC San Diego through 2019, has supported the advanced training of more than 200 predoctoral and 100 postdoctoral scholars.
-Currently, funding for five predoctoral trainees, seven postdoctoral trainees, and one postdoctoral minority supplement is administered through the Department of Chemistry and Biochemistry, which has operated a high-quality graduate program since the founding of UCSD in 1960.
+Currently, funding for four predoctoral trainees and six postdoctoral trainees is administered through the Department of Chemistry and Biochemistry, which has operated a high-quality graduate program since the founding of UCSD in 1960.
 It is now in its 29th year of successful operation under the uninterrupted guidance of the same Program Director, Dr. Daniel Donoghue.
-In addition, one other member of our Supervisory Committee, Dr. Susan Taylor, has served in this capacity since the inception of this T32 program.
 This is a remarkable record of continuity in our program.

 The training faculty members are expert in a variety of areas, including cell and molecular biology, signal transduction, structural biology, molecular virology, histopathology, endocrinology, and drug discovery.
 One unique aspect of this T32 program is its emphasis on understanding proteins involved in growth regulation and oncogenesis at the molecular and structural levels.

 Our research programs emphasize common themes relating directly to mechanisms of cellular growth control, with four different focus groups providing an intellectual framework for the diverse research activities of our training faculty.
 These focus areas are: